fluxusfrequency/blog/raising-the-dead-1-ramp-up-developers.md

-# Raising The Dead: Bringing Your Legacy Application Back Into Development
-## Part 1: Ramping Up Developers On Code
+# Bring Back Your App: Ramping Up Developers On Code

 ## Introduction